-- Beyond Guardianship: Toward Alternatives That Promote Greater Self-Determination » (2018 National Council on Disability report)
+- Beyond Guardianship: Toward Alternatives That Promote Greater Self-Determination (PDF) » (2018 National Council on Disability report)

 Supported decision making (SDM) allows people to obtain guidance and support without relinquishing their legal right to make decisions about their lives.
 Using supported decision-making, a person with a disability chooses a person or a team of trusted people to help understand, make, and communicate their decisions.
 The person may rely heavily on their supporters when making decisions, but the decisions ultimately remain within their control.
 Supported decision-making is a very flexible process; as the person gains experience, the areas in which they seek support and the people who they choose to support them may change.
 The following materials provide an overview of the supported decision-making process: